 Forgiveness is the tool that allows you to release yourself from this pattern that is no longer serving you.
 Forgive him for not loving you the way you wanted him to.
 Forgive yourself for becoming attached to someone who is unavailable to you.

 When your heart breaks it ultimately breaks open to receive more love.
 Allow the love of forgiveness to flood your heart and begin the process of healing.
 Everyone is flawed in some way; it is part of the human condition.
 Being human means that you are imperfect, and when you have compassion for yourself in this way your heart fills with love of self.

 Getting over unrequited love comes about when you forgive your own flaws and the flaws you see in others.
 This allows you release yourself from the bondage of anger and resentment.

 Find The Golden Nugget™ Of Learning

 All of your relationships have the potential to teach you more about yourself and your ability to love.
 Discovering what he showed up to teach you is the final step in getting over unrequited love.

 What do you need to learn about yourself in order to grow and become better at intimate relationships?
 What was his role in teaching you?
 Why did it have to be him and not someone else to teach you this?

 Answering these questions will give you the Golden Nugget of Learning.
 This is why he showed up in your life – to teach you about yourself so that you could move past him and into a fulfilling and lasting love relationship.

 When you discover the Golden Nugget for yourself, write a letter to him (that you’ll never send) expressing your gratitude for why he showed up in your life and what you learned from this experience.
 After a few days, revisit the letter and then burn it, releasing it for the highest good of all.

-While it can feel difficult to let go of unrequited love, doing so frees you so that you can find the love that you desire and deserve.
+While it can feel difficult getting over unrequited love, doing so frees you so that you can find the love that you desire and deserve.
 In a true soulmate relationship, both partners choose each other equally.
 Soulmate love is not one-sided.